 About This Course

 In successful marriages, couples are intimate, loving companions who truly understand and thoughtfully support each other.
-However, the busyness of daily life can sometimes unintentionally weaken your connection.
-This course provides married couples with practical tools to create new patterns that strengthen friendship, love, and service in their relationship.
+However, the busyness of daily life, parenting, work, and community responsibilities can sometimes unintentionally weaken your connection.
+This course provides married couples at all life stages with guidance from the Baha'i Faith's teachings, science-based information, and practical tools to create new patterns that strengthen friendship, love, and service in their relationship.
 Premarital couples are also welcome.

-You’ll learn to engage in meaningful activities that help shape the culture of your marriage, enhancing unity and fostering mutual service to each other, your families, and others.
+We invite you to engage in meaningful activities that help shape the culture of your marriage, enhancing unity and fostering mutual service to each other, your families, and other people.
 By deepening your friendship and commitment, you’ll sustain the strong bond you’ve built, keeping it alive through thoughtful words and actions.
 Together, you’ll communicate, share joy, and create lasting memories.
 Every day offers new opportunities to serve each other’s needs, dreams, and aspirations, keeping your marriage strong, joyful, and fulfilling.

-Note: You will complete your self-directed learning study of each Unit as best as you can before your group meetings.
-Some couples set aside evening or weekend time.
-Other couples find if they spend 15 minutes a day working on their marriage that they make excellent progress.
+Some couples set aside evening or weekend time to study the Units.
+Other couples find that spending 15 minutes a day working on their marriage yields excellent progress.
 Experiment, learn, and do what works best for you.
 You won’t lose access to the course at the end, so you can continue to study at the pace that works for you as needed.

 Course Schedule

-The course runs on Mondays8-10 p.m.
+The course runs on Sundays8-10 p.m.
 Melbourne, Australia time, with facilitated meetings occurring weekly at this time throughout the course.
-[Note: This time zone will best fit for learners in Australasia, Europe, and Africa.]
+[Note: This timing will likely make the course most accessible to learners in Australasia, Europe, and Africa, but other areas may find it fits their schedule as well.]

 Note: Time Zone conversions can be done using one of these tools: